saskenuba/simple-flask-blog/README.md

 2. SQLAlchemy ORM
 3. Restful-like Requests
 4. Extensive use of AJAX.
-5. Dashboard for administrator use with login logout
+5. Dashboard for administrator use
+6. Working contact form utilizing Flask-mail

 Feel free to use as you wish.